Sometimes Love Just Ain't Enough: Reception

-The single was certified gold by the Recording Industry Association of America (RIAA) and spending six weeks at No. 2 on the US Billboard Hot 100 chart in late 1992.
+The single was certified gold by the Recording Industry Association of America (RIAA) and spent six weeks at No. 2 on the US Billboard Hot 100 chart in late 1992.
 It remained in the top 40 for 20 weeks.
 The duet also topped the Billboard Adult Contemporary for four weeks.
 In Canada, "Sometimes Love Just Ain't Enough" spent seven weeks at No. 1 on the RPM 100 Hit Tracks chart, becoming the best-performing single of 1992, while in the United Kingdom, the song reached No. 22 on the UK Singles Chart.
 In Ireland, it reached number two.
 The song was nominated for a Grammy Award in the category Best Pop Vocal, Duo or Group.